microsoft/vscode-remote-release/CONTRIBUTING.md

 If you believe the bot got something wrong, please open a new issue and let us know.

-## Contributing Dev Container Definitions

-If you want to contribute to the provided dev container definitions, please submit a pull request (or raise an issue) in the [vscode-dev-containers repository](https://aka.ms/vscode-dev-containers) for additional details.

 ## Contributing to Documentation

 If you want to contribute to our documentation, please submit a pull request (or raise an issue) in the [vscode-docs repository](https://github.com/Microsoft/vscode-docs).